GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 ```

 Parameters `port` and `password` are optional.
 Port (`port`) defaults to `1433`
-for SQL server source.
+for SQL Server source.
 Password can be provided at the password prompt.

 ## Schema Conversion